The Dybbukast

 Latest Episode

-Beginning in February, we're excited to be in collaboration with the Department of Near Eastern and Judaic Studies (NEJS) at Brandeis University to present a five episode series as part of the third season of The Dybbukast.
-Each episode will feature a single scholar from the NEJS Department, with the first episode coming February 10, 2023 and the concluding one on June 9, 2023.
+We're excited to be in collaboration with the Department of Near Eastern and Judaic Studies (NEJS) at Brandeis University to present a five episode series as part of the third season of The Dybbukast.
+Each episode will feature a single scholar from the NEJS Department and will be released between February 10 and June 9, 2023.

 Season 3